-We raised money through our book fairs and purchased books for classrooms and our library, we sold copies of our Christmas CD, commission was received for the sale of school photographs, staff organised discos, a quiz night, and a race night jointly with Thurrock District Football Team.

-Money raised paid for the Christmas Pantomime and World Book Day performance, fold away tables, a Megabox, footballs, a freezer for functions, leavers mugs for year 6 and autograph books and long term is intended for new playground equipment.
+We raised money through our book fairs and purchased books for classrooms and our library.
+We sold copies of our Christmas CD, and commission was received for the sale of school photographs.
+Money raised paid for the Christmas Pantomime, leavers mugs for year 6 and autograph books.